-Animal movements are all about mimicking that which is seen in the animal kingdom to help you improve strength, flexibility and body awareness – not to mention build muscle and burn off unwanted calories in a fun, playful way.
+Animal flow is all about mimicking the movement of animals to help you improve strength, flexibility and body awareness as well as build muscle and burn off unwanted calories in a fun, playful way.

-Now if you watched that and thought “hmm, he looks to be summoning some kind of… primal tiger god” well, you’re not that far off.
+Now if you watched that and thought “hmm, he looks to be summoning some kind of… primal tiger god” you’re not alone.

 Below are the 3 fundamental exercises that this entire system builds upon.
 Even if you have no desire to move beyond these three movements, these can on their own, help to improve your strength, coordination and balance.

 The ABC’s of Animal Flow

 The first movement in the series is one that looks to emulate our closest relative, the ape.
 By moving like one, we can gain some of the benefits we lost by becoming our new and improved bipedal selves.

 Using all four limbs to move around you can improve strength in your upper body (arms, shoulders, wrists) and lower body as well (hamstrings, ankles, quads) all while increasing flexibility in the hips.